top of page

 AICAP Flap: Inner Breast Reconstruction After Lumpectomy

-When breast cancer occurs in the inner (medial) portion of the breast, lumpectomy can leave a noticeable defect that is particularly challenging to reconstruct.
-Unlike tumors in the outer breast, where techniques like the LICAP flap offer excellent solutions, medial defects have historically had fewer reliable reconstruction options.
-The AICAP flap — Anterior Intercostal Artery Perforator flap — changes this picture entirely, offering women a specialized technique designed sp
+When breast cancer is in the inner (medial) part of the breast, a lumpectomy can leave a clear dent that is hard to repair.
+For tumours in the outer breast, techniques like the LICAP flap work very well.
+But inner-breast dents have long had fewer reliable options.
+The AICAP flap — short for Anterior Intercostal Artery Perforator flap — changes that.
+It is a technique made specifically to rebuild the inner breast after a lumpectomy.
+What Is the AICAP Flap?
+The AICAP flap is an

 Mar 145 min read